 - 1 tablespoon of warm water may need more to thin out the sauce

 - a few dashes of hot sauce use your favorite!

 - a pinch of cayenne pepper

 - extra virgin olive oil

-Drizzle blanched asparagus with olive oil, herbs de Provence, and salt.
+- Drizzle blanched asparagus with olive oil, herbs de Provence, and salt.
 Take 3-4 stalks and wrap with the pancetta.
 Place the seam-side down on the baking rack.
-Continue with rest of asparagus and then back for 20-25 minutes until pancetta is rendered and crisp.
+Continue with the rest of the asparagus and then back for 20-25 minutes until the pancetta is rendered and crisp.

 - Gather a bowl and a pot.
 Add water to the pot and bring to a boil.
 In the bowl whisk together the lemon, water, and egg yolks.
 Place the bowl over the pot of boiling water so that the bowl sits securely and you’re able to whisk while the egg mixture cooks.